7chat/mattbailey.io/_posts/2014-11-22-a-beginners-guide-to-grunt-redux.md

 ![Grunt Production Build Output](/images/dist/grunt-frontend-boilerplate-1.png)

 I love the little summary that `time-grunt` provides.
-I can see how long each concurrent task set took to run, plus how long the whole build process took - neat!
+I can see how long each concurrent task-set took to run, plus how long the whole build process took - neat!

 Depending on your requirements you could also choose to run `grunt dev`, `grunt devimg`, or `grunt img`.